indiana-university/rivet-source/src/components/checkbox/README.md

 ### Checkbox list

-To output the checkboxes similar to a `ul` list's vertical orientation, use the `rvt-plain-list` class on the `ul`.
+To output the checkboxes similar to the vertical orientation of a `ul`, use the `rvt-plain-list` class on the `ul`.

 ```
 <form>